Is Country Music Causing Alcoholism?

 Also, stress hormones are linked to alcoholism.
-If our levels of stress, anxiety are high some of us may consume alcohol in an attempt to blank out the upheaval.
-Military service members returning from Iraq and Afghanistan are likely to experience post traumatic stress disorder and alcohol use disorders simultaneously, according to researchers at the National Institute on Alcohol Abuse and Alcoholism.
+If our levels of stress or anxiety are high, some of us may consume alcohol in an attempt to blank out the upheaval.
+Military service members returning from Iraq and Afghanistan are likely to experience post-traumatic stress disorder and alcohol use disorders simultaneously, according to researchers at the National Institute on Alcohol Abuse and Alcoholism.

 But did you know this?